spiral/docs/view/templater.md

 # Templater
-Sometimes, especially if you bulding complex websites, view component by itself can't satisfy your needs.
+Sometimes (especially if you bulding complex websites) view component by itself can't satisfy your needs.
 In this case you can use embedded view processor - Templater.

 Templater provides ability to combine, extend, import and overwrite views and view blocks.
 As other processors templater executed at time of view compilation, which means it results are cached and can not be changed in runtime (however you can use static variables to alter template).